What is Prospero?

 Prospero is likely to appeal to:

-People who have read one or more of the books pictured below and thought “Yes, but how can I weave this into my work?”
+People who have read one or more of the books pictured below and thought “Yes, but how can I incorporate this into my work?”

 Appropriate form requires and demands that Media-plus-Matter be Made Meaningful in time dt (the immediate Moment we label ‘now’).